-- Explore e-safety sites – There are lots of links below to useful e-safety sites for children.
+- Explore e-safety sites – There are lots of links below on useful e-safety sites for children and parents.
 They are great fun to explore, so why not browse through them with your children?

-- Facebook / Bebo / Myspace – Many of these sites have a minimum age limit of 13, so please keep this in mind or your child uses sites like this.
+- Facebook / Instagram / Twitter, etc – Many of these sites have a minimum age limit of 13, so please keep this in mind or your child uses sites like this.